owlbarn/tutorial/README.md

 # Owl Book V1

 The main purpose of this book is for teaching how to use Owl software.
 The book also convers many useful numerical and system techniques in numerical computing.
-Furthermore, the book includes in-depth discussion on the lessons learnt by building large and complex software system to enable scientific computing in OCaml.
+Furthermore, the book includes in-depth discussion on the lessons learnt by building a large and complex software system to enable scientific computing in OCaml.

 The tooling and template reuse those in [Real World OCaml](https://realworldocaml.org/) under original authors' permission, with minor modidications.